hankbesser/recursive-agents/README.md

 7. **Practical guidance** for extending the framework
 8. **Visual learning** - Sequence diagram up front, architecture docs linked

 #### The goal: Show what makes Recursive Companion different and how to use it effectively.

+---

+## Built Through Collaboration

+This framework emerged from intensive human-AI collaboration over 3 weeks:
+- Solo developer working recursively with multiple LLMs
+- Built using the very patterns it now enables
+- The architecture mirrors the discovery process itself

+The rapid development was possible because the framework design emerged naturally from the recursive dialogue process—we were building what we were already doing.